Shane Lowry clinches Claret Jug for first major title

 But not this time.

-Lowry seemed impervious to the periods of lashing rain, fierce gusts and expectation, both from within and from the feverish fans, who roared him onto and off every green and tee.
+Despite having missed the cut in his last four Opens, Lowry seemed impervious to the periods of lashing rain, fierce gusts and expectation, both from within and from the feverish fans, who roared him onto and off every green and tee.

-In tandem with caddie Brian "Bo" Martin he plotted his way around Portrush's celebrated Dunluce links, keeping his head when he made mistakes and offering no opportunities for the chasing pack.
+In tandem with caddie Brian "Bo" Martin he plotted his way around Portrush's celebrated Dunluce links, offering no opportunities for the chasing pack and keeping his head when he made mistakes.

 Despite a bogey at the first he edged clear to lead by six after seven holes and again after 10 and 15.